ekchew/intern/README.md

 # intern

-A Python module that helps prevent duplicate allocations of identical immutable objects
+A Python module that helps prevent duplicate allocations of identical immutable objects.

 ## Overview